 In our SOR application we are looking to build upon the existing SAMHSA grants such as the State Targeted Response, Medication Assisted Treatment for Prescription Drug and Opioid Addiction, and the Strategic Prevention Framework-Prescription Drugs.
 We are also looking to the 2018 opioid related recommendations as well as the opioid related items in the 2016 MN’s Plan for the Prevention, Treatment, and Recovery of Addiction.
 We would welcome your feedback and input on the SOR grant.
 Please send comments to: YourOpinionMatters.DHS@state.mn.us , with "State Opioid Response" in the subject line by July 13th, 2018.

-The 2018 Biennial Report includes information related to:
+The 2018 Biennial Report (PDF) includes information related to:

 To view the report visit the Minnesota Legislative Reference Library.

 The Minnesota Department of Human Services’ Alcohol and Drug Abuse Division (ADAD) has conducted the Congratulate and Educate program since 2014.
 The program’s goals are to implement tobacco merchant education and increase the number of tobacco compliance checks across Minnesota.
 Congratulate and Educate achieves this through encouraging and supporting community policing by providing resources to local law enforcement and public health agencies to conduct educational tobacco compliance checks and provide tobacco merchant education.

 Retailers that pass the compliance check receive a certificate.
 Rather than issuing a citation to those that fail, participating law enforcement and public health agencies provide retailers education on the consequences of future violations and procedures to help the retailer avoid selling tobacco to minors.
 The participating agency also provides materials to the establishment’s owner or manager, including the inspection date and results and information to educate their employees on best practices to avoid selling tobacco to minors.